What is dementia?

 What can be done to help?

 At present there is no prevention or cure for most forms of dementia.
 However, some medications have been found to reduce some symptoms.
-Support is vital for people with dementia and the help of families, friends and carers can make a positive difference to managing the condition.
+Support is vital for people with dementia.
+The help of families, friends and carers can make a positive difference to managing the condition.